A STILL, SMALL VOICE

 Mixed Media

-What is old is new again.
-The struggles of spirituality, the struggles of religion, the struggles of combating white supremacy, and the struggles of equality and freedom.
+What is old is never fully past.
+The struggles of community and spirituality, the burdens of organized religion, the persistence of white supremacy, and the ongoing pursuit of equality and freedom continue to echo into the present.